Skip to main content

 Automated severity scoring comes in handy after running a historical scan on your perimeter that surfaces hundreds or thousands of incidents.
 It can help you focus your remediation efforts on the most critical incidents first!

-To activate the automated severity scoring feature, go to the secrets detection section of your GitGuardian workspace settings.
+To activate the automated severity scoring feature, go to the Severity rules pages in the Secrets section of your GitGuardian workspace settings.

 You can see the coverage of the automated severity scoring engine.
 GitGuardian computes this by dividing the total number of incidents for which it has automatically assigned a severity by the total number of open incidents in your workspace.